 Many baby monitors also have a soothing nightlight and can play lullabies to help them sleep peacefully in your absence.

-Sleep training should ideally begin by the time your baby turns 4 months old.
-This includes training your kids to sleep and wake up at the same time every day.
+It’s also helpful if your child has a bedtime routine established to sleep and wake up at the same time every day.
 You should also make your munchkins follow a set nighttime ritual.